gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1.rst

 .. admonition:: Tasks

-    1. Write code to repetitively display "Hello" one character at a time.
+    1. Write code to repetitively display 'Hello' one character at a time.
-    2. Write code to repetitively scroll "microbit".
+    2. Write code to repetitively scroll 'microbit'.
     3. Write code to repetitively display a heart and a giraffe.
     4. Write code to repetitively display 3 different shapes using a **list**.
     5. Write code to repetitively scroll the numbers 1 to 9 using a **while loop**.